 Please note that students who have been diagnosed with ADD or ADHD will not be guaranteed any academic accommodations plans by the host school abroad.

 As a High School in Italy participant, we will support you and welcome you to the program in a variety of orientation activities.

-Because the curriculum varies by school and we cannot guarantee specific courses, it is important that you arrange required classes required for your graduation, such as U.S. History, before or after your time abroad.
+Because the curriculum will vary by school and we cannot guarantee you’ll take any specific classes, it is important that you arrange the required classes required for your graduation, such as U.S. History, before or after your time abroad.

-Greenheart Travel will be able to provide information about the general curriculum for your age level in Italy, but remember this will depend on your host school.
+Greenheart Travel will be able to provide information about the general curriculum for your age level in Italy, but you will not know your course schedule until after you arrive in country and start attending school.

 Access your High School Curriculum Guidelines for Italy here!

 Please keep in mind that the grading system in other countries is different than the US.
 Most host schools in Italy will not grant grades or transcripts as it is too difficult to evaluate your work due to the language barrier.
-However, we will provide an evaluation of your performance that you can take back to your home school.
 If your host school is able to award you grades, they won’t be an exact match to what you would get in the US.

 The best way to learn about a new culture and language is to be fully immersed in it which is why all Greenheart Travel high school abroad students live with local host families.
 All of our host families are volunteers and will treat you as a member of their family.
 By being a part of your family’s daily life, you will learn to live and speak like a local.

 Prospective host families undergo a rigorous screening process.
 Participants can rest assured that only suitable host families will be selected.
 In fact, many of our current host families have hosted students in the past, showing what an impactful experience it was.

 In order to qualify as a host family, the prospective hosts must: